 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 So like I mentioned above, I love Janet Lansbury’s book along with Dr. Sears book.
-They align with my parenting goals and when I read articles they have written dealing with a specific problem I’m currently dealing with, it helps give me the perspective I need to be the mom I want to be.
-In this case, handling tantrums like a boss!
+They align with my parenting goals and when I read articles they’ve written dealing with a specific problem I’m currently dealing with, it helps give me the perspective I need to be the mom I want to be.
+In this case, handling tantrums without losing my mind!

-You can handle tantrums like a boss too!
-You can start by trying out these tips to see which will work to help deescalate your children’s tantrums the fastest.
 If you don’t already have a favorite parenting site, I suggest doing your research to see who aligns with the type of parent you want to be (the two I suggested are great starts!).
-This will help keep your spirits high and remind you of how you want to parent your children, even when dealing with the dreaded meltdown.
+This’ll help keep your spirits high and remind you of how you want to parent your children, even when dealing with the dreaded toddler tantrum.